 1: Figure 4 stretches for Runners

-Begin by getting yourself in the position as the video suggests.
+Begin by getting yourself into the position as the video suggests.

 The stretch can give you some pins and needles due to the position of the sciatic nerve but this should ease off.
-If it gets worse then you need to stop and seek medical advise as to why it occured.
+If it gets worse then you need to stop and seek medical advice as to why it occurred.
 The stretch should lead to a slight ache in the buttock region but not in the lower back.
 Hold the position until the stretch eases off.
 This may take a while.
-Don’t forget to let us know how this went on our facebook page.
+Don’t forget to let us know how this went on our Facebook page.
 You can find special access here

 2: Gluteal foam rolling for runners

-The first exercise is a simple exercise which you will require a foam roller (click here) or a special grid foam roller (click here).
-Use the links to check out the types available.
-They are pretty similar and can be purchased from most sports shops.
+The first exercise is a simple exercise in which you will require a foam roller or a special grid foam roller.
+They can be purchased from most sports shops and from ourselves.

 3: TFL trigger point release for Runners